 - Drink plenty of water.
 Hydrate during and after alcohol consumption and avoid coffee and other stimulants that may enhance anxiety.

 - Do not drink too quickly.
 Try to stick to one alcoholic drink per hour.
-If you tend to drink quickly, try enjoying a simple drink on the rocks that is better suited for sipping.
-The more alcohol you drink in a short span of time, the worse the hangxiety will be.
+If you tend to drink soon, try enjoying a simple drink on the rocks that is better suited for sipping.
+The more alcohol you drink in a short period, the worse the hangxiety will be.

 - Avoid drinking on an empty stomach.
 Have a snack or quick meal before you want to drink.
-If that does not fill you up, you can always eat while drinking or just before bed.
+You can always eat while drinking or before bed if that does not fill you up.

 - Only drink with trusted friends.
-Avoid people and places that may encourage behavior that you regret the next day.
-You may also decide to prevent hangover anxiety by reducing or eliminating alcohol altogether.
+Avoid people and places that may encourage the behavior you regret the next day.
+You may also prevent hangover anxiety by reducing or eliminating alcohol.